 Presentation designs we create must contain a presenter’s purpose and intention of speech clearly.
 In order to do so, turning data into information to meet the intention of a presenter must be the top priority.

 Where do you look for inspiration?

 Usually through other designers and their designs.
 Looking through sites like Pinterest, Behance and Dribbble help me get inspired.
-In korea, notefolio.net or grafolio.com are useful.
+In Korea, notefolio.net or grafolio.com is useful.

-Do you have a favourite quote?
+Do you have a favorite quote?
 If yes, what is it?

 “Our job is to bring the dead facts to life” by William Bernbach.

-Who are some of your favourite designers that inspired you the most?
+Who are some of your favorite designers that inspired you the most?

 I like designers with philosophy.
 Milton Glaser who created ‘I love New York’ is one of my favorite designers.
 And, you may not know him but another designer I admire is Sangsoo Ahn in Korea.